ADecode-win/Covid_code/README.md

 - **Hide/Show Data Points**: Toggle to hide or show data points on the graph for a clearer view of trends without individual day interruptions.
 ### FHIR JSON Integration
 - **Drag and Drop Upload**: Supports uploading of FHIR JSON format files through a drag-and-drop interface, tailored for visualizing health data for individual countries.
 Ensure that each file uploaded contains data for a specific country only and not multiple countries, to maintain the visualization's clarity and accuracy.
 - **Downloadable FHIR Files**: Users can click the "Download FHIR Bundle" and "Download FHIR Sample" button to download the "fhir_bundle.json" and "fhir_sample.json" files respectively.
-The "fhir_sample.json" can be visualized by uploading it back into the application's drag and drop box.
+The "fhir_sample.json" can be visualized by uploading it back into the application's drag-and-drop box.
 The "fhir_sample.json" file is specifically prepared with data for one country to facilitate easy use and understanding of the data visualization.
 ### Design and Usability
 - **User-Friendly Interface**: Features a straightforward design with clearly labeled controls, making it accessible for users of all skill levels.
 - **Utility Across Fields**: While it is particularly useful for health professionals and researchers, the tool's detailed visual analysis capability makes it also suitable for educators, policymakers, and the general public.